 For instance, three out of Antico’s five children have food allergies, but his family won’t eat at a restaurant unless it can accommodate the entire crew.
 He says a survey conducted through AllergyEats.com, found that the food allergy community is also 40 percent more loyal to their favorite restaurants when compared to non-allergic customers.

 The parks’ restaurants invite anyone with dietary restrictions to “be our guest,” despite serving millions a year.
 Chef Joel Schaefer, Disney’s former special dietary manager, explains that handling the volume of dietary requests comes down to understanding “the flow of food.”

-To Schaefer, whose company Allergy Chefs Inc. specializes in special diets training for professionals, the flow of food begins with knowing the products the kitchen receives from vendors, and ensuring all ingredients are properly labeled.
-From there, the food is stored, raising questions such as: are ingredients organized so eggs are safe from breaking onto foods that are naturally free of allergens?
+To Schaefer, whose company Your Allergy Chefs specializes in special diets training for professionals, the flow of food begins with knowing the products the kitchen receives from vendors, and ensuring all ingredients are properly labeled.
+From there, the food is stored.
+This raises questions such as: are ingredients organized so eggs are safe from breaking onto foods that are naturally free of allergens?
 Storage issues extend into the kitchen, with concerns like flying flour or open containers of nuts or seeds that could find their way into a dish.

 For these reasons, Schaefer says when a special needs order comes in, the person preparing the meal cannot just wipe off their board and get started.
-The station and utensils must be washed and sanitized and new gloves must be worn, in order to minimize the risk of cross-contact.
+The station and utensils must be washed and sanitized and new gloves are worn, in order to minimize the risk of cross-contact.